 Are you looking for something new and creative to do this week?
 How about you grab a Fruit Knife and create some fun shapes out of any fruit you can get your hands on.
 Hearts, stars, and flowers are just a few unique shapes you can carve.
 What other ideas do you have?
 The sky is the limit!

 I am sure that you had no idea there was a national holiday dedicated to the somewhat unpopular vegetable: the cabbage.
 No matter if you think it’s stinky or delicious, today is National Cabbage Day, and let’s celebrate this rotund veggie.
-There is one question to that needs to be answered: Can you use a fruit knife to cut into a vegetable?
-The answer to this question can only be found if you try it out yourself.

 Before you bite into your delicious apricot today, pause and grab your fruit knife.
 Use it to slice into your stone fruit and relish in that first yummy bite.
 Today is National Apricot Day, so take time to savor this petite, unique fruit, and appreciate your wonderful little fruit knife.

-Every Veterans Day our country comes together to honor and celebrate our courageous military veterans.
-Without these heroes, we would not have the privilege of freedom that we too often take for granted.
 This weekend, when you are at your town’s Veterans Day parade and celebrations, a unique gift to hand out would be a fruit knife engraved with “Thank You, Veterans.”
 It’s a small but thoughtful gesture for our country’s heroes.

 June is national fruit and vegetable month.
 What a great time to show your talents with a fruit knife.
 You can make edible decorations like these with a simple folding knife